 Tests shall be timed.

-The instructor shall be able to see each student taking the test.
+The instructor shall be able to monitor each student taking the test.

-DLS requires training providers to issue course evaluations for their virtual courses to help determine the strengths and weaknesses of such courses and to promote continuous improvement.
+The Department requires training providers to issue course evaluations for their virtual courses to help determine the strengths and weaknesses of such courses and to promote continuous improvement.

 Virtual, web based, or online training courses provided in other states shall not meet requirements for reciprocity.

-Training certificates issued after completion of a virtual course will only be accepted from Training Providers certified by DLS.
+Training certificates issued after completion of a virtual course will only be accepted from Training Providers certified by the Department.

-Massachusetts Specific MAP Training Requirements:
+Massachusetts Specific Model Accreditation Plan (MAP) Training Requirements:

-The following sections describe the course content for asbestos training as set forth at 40 CFR Part 763, Appendix C to Subpart E - Asbestos Model Accreditation Plan and includes specific training to Massachusetts and its regulations.
+The following sections describe the course content for asbestos training as set forth at 40 CFR Part 763, Appendix C to Subpart E, Asbestos Model Accreditation Plan, and includes specific training required by Massachusetts and its regulations.

 Initial Training Courses and Curriculum: